All mobilized vehicles contain a braking system in them. They will use either a drum brake or disc brake to slow down the vehicle on command.

 Brake pads are almost always placed on front wheel axle (even if the rear axle has drum brakes) because they can withstand more heat and stress.
 Like discussed above, brake pads rub against the brake rotors to provide the friction needed to slow down and stop the vehicle.

-The material used to make brake pads consists of metallic, ceramic, or other frictional materials on one side of it.
+The materials used to make brake pads consists of metallic, ceramic, or other frictional materials on one side of it.
 Steel ensures the pads have the longest lifespan possible.

 - Brake pads are more heat resistant which makes them perfect for the front axle of vehicles.
 Because of this, brake pads have a longer lifespan than brake shoes.

-- Overall, brake pads do a better job of braking the vehicle.
+- Overall, brake pads do a better job of slowing and stopping the vehicle.
 If you are driving in wet or snowy road conditions, brake pads will do a good job of keeping water away from the disc and the friction that is being created.
 This will allow the braking system to continue to respond well as you step on the brake pedal.

 - Brake pads are more expensive than brake shoes.